radiantlogic-v8/documentation-new/documentation/installation/advanced/deploying-with-istio.md

 HTTP routes handle HTTP/HTTPS traffic and can match on URL paths, headers, etc., while TCP routes handle non-HTTP protocols such as LDAP or databases and match only on the port.
 LDAP must always be configured under the "tcp:" section, not the "http:" section.
 Note that route order is important, so more specific routes must appear before more general ones.

-### Egress Configuration
+#### 6.2 Egress Configuration

 Egress controls how your FID pods connect to external services.
 Proper configuration ensures security, compliance, reliability, and cost control.

-1. Add the following content to your `egress-gateway.yaml` file.
+1. Add the following content to your `fid-egress-config.yaml` file.
 Here, the Gateway component contains the egress gateway that manages outbound traffic.
 The selector points to istio-egressgateway pods, and servers specify ports and protocols to handle.

 ```
 apiVersion: networking.istio.io/v1beta1
 kind: Gateway
 metadata:
   name: fid-egress-gateway
-  namespace: fid-ralo
+  namespace: iddm-production
 spec:
   selector:
     app: istio-egressgateway